Arkansas Lemon Law: Your Complete Legal Guide

 Used Vehicle Protections

-Arkansas’s lemon law does not cover used vehicles.
-However, used car buyers have other potential protections:
+Arkansas's lemon law does not cover used vehicles.
+However, used car buyers have other legal avenues available.

 Available Protections for Used Vehicles

-- Remaining manufacturer warranty: Used vehicles still under warranty may have warranty claims
+- Remaining manufacturer warranty: Used vehicles still under the original warranty may have warranty claims available

 - Dealer warranties: Some dealers offer limited warranties on used vehicles